 The selection and scheduling of all films screened at the Underexposed Film Festival yc are entirely at the discretion of the Arts Council of York County’s Executive Director and the UFFyc Festival Director.

 Films accepted into competition are not eligible to receive screening fees.
-Festival entrants will be notified by written correspondence by Monday, January 20, 2020.
+Festival entrants will be notified by written correspondence on or around Monday, January 23, 2023.